chloemandel/fe-hobby-page-lab/README.md

 ## Step Four--Add content and experiment to create a hobby page.

 At this point, you're ready to add content to your first web page!
 For starters, just try typing text in side the body of your page.
 If your tags are written correctly, it should show up!
-For this first project, your task to to create a **hobby** page that explains something your like to, or just something you happen to know a lot about.
+For this first project, your task to to create a **hobby** page that explains something your like to do, or just something you happen to know a lot about.

 The `<head>` element, however, is different--any information here is information for the web browser about the page (a.k.a "metadata")--but it's **not** the content itself.
 One clear example is the `<title>` tag, which will give your page a title on the tab of the browser; Try giving your page a title by adding a title inside the head now: